betaflight/betaflight/docs/Inflight Adjustments.md

 The Range Channel and the Adjustment Channel can be the same channel.
 This is useful when you want a single 3 Position switch to be dedicated to a single adjustment function regardless of other switch positions.

-The adjustment functions is applied to the adjustment channel when range channel between the range values.
+The adjustment function is applied to the adjustment channel when range channel is between the range values.
-The adjustment is made when the adjustment channel is in the high or low position.  high = midrc + 200, low = midrc - 200.  by default this is 1700 and 1300 respectively.
+The adjustment is made when the adjustment channel is in the high or low position.  high = mid_rc + 200, low = mid_rc - 200.  by default this is 1700 and 1300 respectively.

 ### Adjustment function